nielslange/catrescue/README.md

-# Waterman
+# Catrescue

-Waterman is a simple, clean, and responsive WordPress theme for the Zeilklipper Waterman.
+Catrescue is a simple, clean, and responsive WordPress theme for Catrescue.id.
 It features a minimalist design and focuses on providing a seamless user experience on all devices.

 ## Features